code-store-platform/directus-helper/readme.md

 ```

 ### What is an environment?
-In terms of helper - we call environment a combination of link and credentials for it (either token or login&password)
+In the context of this helper, an environment is a Directus instance configuration consisting of:
+    * link — URL of the Directus environment
+    * token, or login + password
-Environments are heavely used for migration process.
+Environments are essential for migration operations.

 ### What is a migration?
-Migration - is a process of transfering configuration of one environment (such as fields, flows, permissions) and transfering it to another environment
+A migration is the process of transferring configuration from one Directus environment to another.
+This may include:
+    * Fields
+    * Flows
+    * ~~Permissions~~ (not yet*)
+It allows you to keep environments in sync

 ## Projects
 This helper allows manage monorepos that contains a lot of extensions.
 Helper will recognize the folder as a directus project if it contains file `.settings.json`